hsnlab/SLAMBUC/docs/slambuc_api.md

 *invocation rate* with respect to an upper bound **M** on the total memory of blocks and a latency constraint **L** defined on the subchain between *start* and *end* nodes.

+Cost calculation relies on the rounding *unit* and number of vCPU cores *N*, whereas platform invocation *delay* is used for latency calculations.

-It can be only used when the cost function regarding the chain attributes is sub-additive, that is k_opt = k_min.
+It gives optimal result only in case the cost function regarding the chain attributes is sub-additive, that is k_opt = k_min is guaranteed for each case.

+Instead of full partitioning it only returns the list of barrier nodes.

 **Arguments**: